-West Virginia Life and Health Insurance Guaranty Association P. O. Box 816 Huntington, West Virginia 25712
+West Virginia Life and Health Insurance Guaranty Association P.O.
+Box 816 Huntington, West Virginia 25712

-West Virginia Insurance Commissioner Consumer Services Division 1124 Smith Street, Rm 309 P. O. Box 50540 Charleston, West Virginia 25305 0540 (304) 558 3386 Toll Free 1 888-879-9842 TDD 1 800 435 7381
+West Virginia Insurance Commissioner Consumer Services Division 900 Pennsylvania Avenue P. O. Box 50540 Charleston, West Virginia 25305 0540 (304) 558-3386 Toll Free 1-888-879-9842 TDD 1-800-435-7381

-The state law that provides for this safety net coverage is called the West Virginia Life and Health Insurance Guaranty Association Act.
-On the back of this page is a brief summary of this law's coverage, exclusions and limits.
-This summary does not cover all provisions of the law nor does it in any way change anyone's rights or obligations under the act or the rights or obligations of the Guaranty Association.
+The state law that provides for this safety-net coverage is called the West Virginia Life and Health Insurance Guaranty Association Act.
+On the back of this page is a brief summary of this law's coverages, exclusions and limits.
+This summary does not cover all provisions of the law, nor does it in any way change anyone's rights or obligations under the act or the rights or obligations of the Guaranty Association.

-Generally, individuals will be protected by the West Virginia Life and Health Insurance Guaranty Association if they live in West Virginia and hold a life or health insurance contract, annuity contract, unallocated annuity contract, or if they are insured under a group life, health or annuity insurance contract, issued by a member insurer.
-Member insurer also includes non profit service corporations (W. Va.
-Code §33 24) and health care corporations (W. Va.
-Code §33 25).
+Generally, individuals will be protected by the West Virginia Life and Health Insurance Guaranty Association if they live in West Virginia and hold a life,r health or annuity policy, plan or contract, or if they are insured under a group life, health or annuity policy, plan or contract, issued by a member insurer.
+Member insurer also includes non-profit service corporations (W. Va.
+Code §33-24), health care corporations (W. Va.
+Code §33-25) and health maintenance organizations (W. Va.
+Code §33-25A).
 The beneficiaries, payees or assignees of insured persons are protected as well, even if they live in another state.

-However, persons holding such policies are not protected by this association if:
+However, persons holding such policies, plans or contracts are not protected by this Guaranty Association if:

-- They are eligible for protection under the laws of another state (this may occur when the insolvent insurer was incorporated in another state whose guaranty association protects insureds who live outside that state); - The insurer was not authorized to do business in this state; - The policy was issued at a time when the insurer was not licensed or authorized to do business in the state; - Their policy was issued by an HMO, a fraternal benefit society, mandatory state pooling plan, a mutual protective association or similar plan in which the policy holder is subject to future assessments, an insurance exchange, or any entity similar to the above.
+- They are eligible for protection under the laws of another state (this may occur when the insolvent member insurer was incorporated in another state whose guaranty association protects insureds who live outside that state); - The member insurer was not authorized to do business in this state; - The policy, plan or contract was issued at a time when the member insurer was not licensed or authorized to do business in the state; - The policy, plan or contract was issued by a fraternal benefit society, mandatory state pooling plan, a mutual protective association or similar plan in which the policy, plan or contract holder is subject to future assessments, an insurance exchange, an organization that has a certificate or license limited to the issuance of charitable gift annuities or any entity similar to the above.